Supervision

 threats, etc. When registering, the user must agree to these rules.

-- The user must be able to block content he does not want to see.
+- The user must be able to block content they do not want to see.

-- The user must be able to report content that violates the rules, the report
+- The user must be able to report content that violates the rules, and the report

 must be reviewed and, if the rules are indeed violated, the content must stop